Arkshine/CSBotEnabler/README.md

 // Default: "0"
 csbot_precache_radio_sounds "0"
 ```
-:bulb: _All the resources are included in the release package._

 if you want to know what are the cvars and commands available for CS Bots, type in the server console: